Skip to content

 When a sandbox enters an error state, it can sometimes be recovered using the recover method, depending on the underlying error reason.
 The recoverable flag indicates whether the error state can be resolved through an automated recovery procedure.

-# Check if the Sandbox is recoverable
+# Check if the sandbox is recoverable

 if sandbox.recoverable: